-We applied our data-visualization technology to develop a dynamic, analytically powerful and customized data visualization platform to support the Institute for Interdisciplinary Conflict and Violence Research (IKG) and its institutional partners to map out, evaluate, and analyze over 1000 local initiatives focusing on prevention, de-radicalization, and disengagement from extremist groups and ideology taking place across Germany.
-Using Keshif, IKG and institutional partners can easily and intuitively navigate across and analyze multiple local initiatives, identify potential blindspot regions that require interventions and re-allocation of resources, and use this information to assess the outreach of initiatives on the ground.
+We applied our data-visualization technology to develop a dynamic, analytically powerful and customized data visualization platform to support the Institute for Interdisciplinary Conflict and Violence Research (IKG) and its institutional partners to map out, evaluate, and analyze hundreds of local initiatives focusing on prevention, de-radicalization, and disengagement from Islamist extremist groups and ideology across Germany.
+Using Keshif, the IKG and its institutional partners can easily and intuitively navigate across and analyze multiple local initiatives, identify potential blindspot regions that require interventions and re-allocation of resources, and use this information to assess the outreach of initiatives on the ground.

-Early data and results from project will be made publicly available by the end of 2019.
+Early data and results from the project will be made publicly available around late 2019 on mapex-projekt.de.

-IKG and institutional partners use multiple types information streams to better understand the prevention landscape in Germany.
-They developed a detailed survey and large-scale qualitative research methods that include long-form interviews to gather and triangulate data pertaining to geographic, financial, resources, impact, staff and other key information on local initiatives across Germany.
-They sought to bring together these data streams into a real-time analytics platform and displays results in a way that it enables the German Federal Government, IKG institutional partners and researchers, to get a snapshot/overview and detailed information on local PVE initiatives and easily analyze them through multiple angles of analysis across geography, time, and themes.
+The IKG and its research partners use multiple information streams to better understand the prevention landscape in Germany.
+They developed a detailed quantitative survey and qualitative research methods that include expert interviews and participatory observations to gather and triangulate data pertaining to geography, financing, resources, methods, impact, staff and other key information on local initiatives across Germany.
+They sought to bring together these data streams into a real-time analytics platform and display results in a way that it enables governmental and research institutions as well as actors in the field to get a snapshot/overview and detailed information on local PVE initiatives and easily analyze them through multiple angles of analysis across geography, time, and various additional categories.

 We developed an elegant, user friendly and analytically powerful visualization solution that fits the MAPEX data and methodology.

-Institute for Interdisciplinary Conflict and Violence Research (IKG), housed at the Bielefeld University, is one of the leading German academic institutes fostering interdisciplinary theory development and empirical research on the phenomena of conflict and violence and their implications for social cohesion, participation, democracy and peace.
-IKG’s core research clusters are Radicalization/De-radicalization, Discrimination/Equivalency, Integration/Marginalization, and Migration, Space and Social Change.
+The Institute for Interdisciplinary Conflict and Violence Research (IKG) constitutes one of the leading German academic institutes in the area of conflict and violence research.
+Situated at Bielefeld University, the IKG provides an overarching structure for interdisciplinary theory development and empirical research on politically and socially relevant phenomena of conflict and violence and their implications for social cohesion, participation, democracy and peace.
+Its core research clusters encompass Radicalization/De-radicalization, Discrimination/Equivalency, Integration/Marginalization, and Migration, Space and Social Change.

-IKG manages the MAPEX initiative in cooperation with a network of research and institutional partners that include the Federal Office for Migration and Refugees, the German Foundation for Peace Research, Ufuq.de, the LKA Saxony’s Wegweiser eV in Dusseldorf, the LOEWE program, and the Federal Working Group on Religiously Based Extremism (FOPH).
-The project is supported by Germany Federal Ministry of Education and Research.
+The IKG coordinates MAPEX in cooperation with its network of research and institutional partners that include the Federal Office for Migration and Refugees, the German Foundation for Peace Research, Ufuq.de, the Saxon Police Force, Wegweiser e.
+V. in Düsseldorf, the LOEWE program and the Bundesarbeitsgemeinschaft religiös begründeter Extremismus.
+The project is funded by the Federal Ministry of Education and Research of Germany.

 Contact us via this form, or e-mail us at